On This Page

 These reference topologies assume the standard Leader-Worker-Edge (Distributed) model used across all Cribl deployments.

-• Control Plane vs. data plane: The Leader runs the control plane (UI, API, configuration, orchestration) and never processes production data.
+• Control plane vs. data plane: The Leader runs the control plane (UI, API, configuration, orchestration) and never processes production data.
 Workers and Edge Nodes run the data plane, handling all data processing and movement.

 • Stateless Workers: Worker Nodes are treated as stateless, horizontally scalable units.
 Configuration and state required for processing are externalized (for example, Packs, object storage, KV stores), ensuring that Worker Nodes can be replaced without data loss or interruption.